 Social learning clubs can regroove our brains for the Robotic Age

-Social learning clubs would be free, open and DIY.
+Social learning clubs would be free, inclusive and DIY.
 They would not rely on institutions or the whims of any political party for support.
 They would provide us with a sense of agency by offering a simple path forward now, rather than waiting for others to take action on our behalf.

-Using our heads
+Learning to use our heads

 Whether facing wily robots, political extremes or climate change, we need bright ideas that might come from anyone.
 How will we prepare ourselves to do what we’re truly capable of?
 For generations, opportunities to exercise judgment at conventional jobs have been limited.
 Despite talk of valuing innovation, rewards for conformity have shaped habits of thinking and interaction with co-workers.
 Overwhelmingly, workers have been taught to suppress their ingenuity.
 Hard-bitten experience has reinforced the expectation that if we care enough to ask questions about root causes we may be labeled a troublemaker.